 In 2003, Elizabeth Aversa was named director of the school, and by 2005, under her leadership, SLIS launched a fully online, real-time synchronous distance education MLIS program.
 The first class had forty-three students, representing Alabama and 14 other states.
 Over the next three years, SLIS moved up eight places in the US News national rankings for Library and Information Studies programs from 30th position to 22nd.

 From 2011 to 2013, Heidi Julien served as director, and under her leadership, the SLIS research mission was re-charged and several international initiatives were developed.
 By 2013, the program made another jump in the US News rankings, up to 18th position.
-In 2014, under the leadership of Ann Prentice, SLIS continues its academic tradition of preparing the next generation of library and information professionals, and our graduates are serving as leaders in the library and information professions.
+Under the leadership of Ann Prentice (2014-2017), SLIS continued its academic tradition of preparing the next generation of library and information professionals and formalized is archival program with a specialization and certificate.
+Later in August 2017, James (Jim) Elmborg became SLIS’s director and lead the school in starting the SLIS EBSCO Scholars Program in audio-visual preservation and archiving.
+In Fall 2021, Jamie Naidoo took over leadership of SLIS where the program continues to prepare professionals specializing in the creation and stewardship of traditional and emergent forms of information, while also demonstrating a strong commitment to intellectual freedom, access to all, and the tenets of social justice.